Nov 23, 2023 | Chairman’s Message

 On Saturday 27th November 2021, 6pm for 6.30pm Sharp

 Tickets £35 per person

-We are at the time of the year where we look forward to joining together to celebrate another year of great motorsport.
+We would like to invite you and your guests to join us, as together we celebrate another year of great motorsport.
 Join us for a 3 course dinner followed by the presentation of awards and then dancing the night away.
-There will also be the usual raffle to cover the cost of the band so all donations welcome.
-The band is the same as last year Whiteside.
+There will also be the usual raffle to cover the cost of the band so all donations would be welcome.
+The band are the same as 2019 “Whiteside”.

 To book your tickets please email email@example.com and advise as to how many tickets you require.
 You will then receive an email with further details for making payment and menu selections.

 We hope that as many of you as possible will join us for the whole weekend.